-The statement next causes awk to skip immediately to the next record and begin scanning the patterns from the top.
-The statement exit causes the program to behave as if the end of the input had occurred.
+The next statement causes awk to skip immediately to the next input record and begin scanning the patterns from the top of program.
+The exit statement causes the program to behave as if the end of the input had occurred.